GiovanH/peliplugins/readme.md

 This one is very much tailored to my blog specifically, but it might be useful as a template.

 Gathers up all the links classed `.related_reading` in all the articles and creates an aggregate page.

+## Hash drafts

+This adds a generator that renders drafts with a crc32 "hash" of their content appended to the slug, so you can share links to specific versions of drafts.